concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ### Components > State

 - **The bad:**
-    + Relying on component state too much can make components difficult to reuse and maintain.
+    + Relying on component state too much can make components difficult to re-use and maintain.
     + As components multiply, frequent state manipulation can add to your technical debt.
     + Storing data in state can lead to components being too encapsulated.